 There are currently over 1000 ICBDA members and 101 active Carousel Clubs worldwide with clubs in the United States, Australia, Belgium, Canada, Sweden and The Netherlands.
 Each club provides a monthly report and, from the reports, lists of the most taught dances in the past month, the past four months and the past year are generated and distributed to the members.
 Every year ICBDA holds a four-day convention that provides three dancing halls with teaches at phase IV, V and VI.
 The monthly Carousel reports contribute to the identification of dances to be part of the convention evening dance programs.

-Our Club was invited to join by Frank Gilbert at the first URDC Convention that we attended in 1993 (San Francisco), so NCC 238 was in existence for 18 years.
+Our Club (238) was invited to join by Frank Gilbert at the first URDC Convention that we attended in 1993 (San Francisco)

 The famous table cloth apparently still exists.